As some of the best content, this list of diplomats’ blogs started for ourselves, and realising it might be useful to

 Foreign Service Officer and Pickering Alumna.
-Current post is Brazil and the next is new delhi, India.
+Their current post is Brazil and the next is new Delhi, India.
 Mother to three.

 Although not updated since 2018, discusses postings to Kosovo and DC.
 Explores serving as a diplomat under administrations of different ilks.

 This entry is here for the inevitable that someone will copy and paste this list as a whole — that’s stealing under US copyright law (and many international treaties)– to put on their own website.
 But, hey, if they don’t bother to edit it first, then here we are, a couple of nomads (one of whom is a recovering lawyer), a couple passionate about serving to make the world a better place wherever we happen to find ourselves.

 We’ve lived in 9 countries between us, including Germany where we live at the pleasure of the United States Government.